ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * lwjgl: Lightweight Java Game Library
 * JOGL: Java OpenGL

-^
+Note:

-Java has great support for OpenGL through a library called the Lightweight Java Game Library (lwjgl) Java and OpenGL is a great combination because it allows you to easily create cross-platform graphical applications lwjgl has support for many other native libraries, some of which which we will use We will begin with creating a blank window on our desktop This isn't particularly impressive, but it is a good place to start
+* Java has great support for OpenGL through a library called the Lightweight Java Game Library (lwjgl)
+* Java and OpenGL is a great combination because it allows you to easily create cross-platform graphical applications
+* lwjgl has support for many other native libraries, some of which which we will use
+* We will begin with creating a blank window on our desktop
+* This isn't particularly impressive, but it is a good place to start

 ---

 # Creating a Window
 * GLFW: Graphics Library Framework

-^
+Note:

-GLFW, or Graphics Library Framework, is a cross-platform library for creating windows and handling window events such as input
+* GLFW, or Graphics Library Framework, is a cross-platform library for creating windows and handling window events such as input
-GLFW will create our window for us, and something called an OpenGL context All of our drawing will occur within this OpenGL context OpenGL context: stores OpenGL state.
+* GLFW will create our window for us, and something called an OpenGL context
+* All of our drawing will occur within this OpenGL context
+* OpenGL context: stores OpenGL state.
 All OpenGL commands will effect the current context.

 ---